yenda420/yenda420/README.md

 ### About Me 📚

-I'm a 20-year-old student focused on development, primarily in backend systems, and dedicated to bringing ideas to life through code.
-My IT journey began at **SPŠEI Ostrava**, where I concentrated on programming.
-I am now continuing my academic path at **FIT ČVUT Prague**, eager to deepen my understanding of computer science.
+I'm a 20-year-old student from **FIT ČVUT, Prague** and aspiring developer, primarily focused on **backend development**.
+My goal is to build robust and efficient solutions that bring ideas to life.

 ---

-### My Interests & What I'm Learning 💻
+### My Interests, Skills & Experience 💻

-My primary area of interest lies in **backend programming**.
-I find satisfaction in the process of **building robust and efficient systems** that power applications from behind the scenes.

-I am keen on learning new languages and frameworks.
-My current focus is **Java**, and I am actively engaged in learning **Spring Boot** to create scalable web applications and APIs.

-I also explore the use of **Artificial Intelligence**, specifically focusing on effective prompting, leveraging AI for productivity, and integrating AI tools into my development environment.
+My core interest lies in **backend programming**, where I find satisfaction in building robust and efficient systems.
+I am keen on expanding my knowledge of languages and frameworks; currently, my main focus is **Java** and actively learning **Spring Boot** for scalable web applications and APIs.
+I also explore **Artificial Intelligence**, concentrating on effective prompting, leveraging AI for productivity, and integrating AI tools into my development environment.

-My professional experience includes working at **Apertia Tech s. r. o.**, where I gained valuable experience with **JavaScript** and **PHP** and learned to leverage AI to automate various coding tasks.
-I also completed school practices at **K2 atmitec s.r.o.** and **Unicorn a.s.** in Ostrava, and an Erasmus+ program practice at **TechBase** in Braga, Portugal.
-Currently, I am working for a freelancer, developing a web application using **Spring Boot**.
+I approach challenges by **thinking through problems** and devising effective solutions, and I value **collaboration**.
+My professional journey includes experience at **Apertia Tech s. r. o.** (gaining **JavaScript**, **PHP**, and **AI** automation skills), school practices at **K2 atmitec s.r.o.** and **Unicorn a.s.** (Ostrava), and an Erasmus+ practice at **TechBase** (Braga, Portugal).
+Currently, I am working for a freelancer developing a web application with **Spring Boot**.

----

-### My Approach & Skills ✨

-I approach challenges by **thinking through problems** and devising effective solutions.
-I value **collaboration**, recognizing that working with others often leads to enhanced outcomes and insights.

-My repositories contain school assignments, personal coding exercises, and practical projects.
-These demonstrate my hands-on approach and reflect my coding progress throughout my learning journey.
+My repositories contain school assignments, personal coding exercises, and practical projects, which demonstrate my hands-on approach and coding progress.

 ---